robbintt/outlines/references/html5-game-dev.md

 # Learning HTML5 Native Game Dev

+## Goals

-Goal: Make some simple games in html5.
+1. Make some simple games in html5

-Secondary Goal: Somehow translate the games to mobile app native.
+2. Somehow translate the games to mobile app native
+3. Leverage existing javascript libraries for multiplayer, maybe even run a server/api for play between phone and browser

 ## Option: react-game-kit

-- Use the same game code for web, iOS, android.
+- Use the same game code for web, iOS, android
-- Use react.
+- Use react
 - Hot reload game logic
-- Don't have to learn unity.
+- Don't have to learn unity

 ### References